seyong2/seyong2/_posts/2022-07-15-ridge-regression.md

 ![df_bream_head](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_multivariate_regression/df_bream_head.png?raw=true)

 As in the previous post, we assign $Weight$ to the dependent variable, $y$ and the remaining variables except $Species$ to $X$.
 And in order to see how the ridge regression model works on the data not used for training, we split the data into training and test set.
 The test data will contain 33% of the total observations.
 We also set the seed for the random generator to 1 for reproducibility.
+Different values for this argument lead to different outcomes.
 Then, the data for training and testing have 23 and 12 observations, respectively.

 ```
 X = df_bream.iloc[:, 2:]